Bloating! For humans, it’s annoying, uncomfortable and often frustrating to work out the cause. But bloat in dogs is a whole heap more serious.

 The official term for bloat in dogs is gastric dilation and volvulus (GDV) and is one of the few absolute emergencies in veterinary medicine.
 Dogs can, and do, go into shock and die if not treated promptly.
 The dog bloat timeline can be as little as 20 minutes.

-Knowing these serious consequences we, at ProDog, wanted to write a guide to help you to do all you can to avoid ever experiencing bloat tragedy for your four-legged companion.
+Knowing the serious consequences of bloat in dogs, we at ProDog wanted to write a guide to help you to do all you can to avoid ever experiencing bloat tragedy for your four-legged companion.

 In this blog you’ll discover: